thorungb/ku-polls/README.md

 # KU Polls: Online Survey Questions
 An application for conducting a poll or survey with multiple-choice questions, written in Python using Django.
-It is based on the [Django tutorial project][django-tutorial], and adds additional functionality.
+It is based on the [Django tutorial project](https://docs.djangoproject.com/en/4.1/intro/tutorial01/), and adds additional functionality.

 A polls application for [Individual Software Process](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th).

 ## Requirements

-Requires Python 3.8 or newer.
-Required Python packages are listed in [requirements.txt](./requirements.txt).
+Required Python and Django packages are listed in [requirements.txt](./requirements.txt).

 ## Install and Configure the Application